 Executive Non-Executive Independent Director Role Shall be responsible for fostering the success of the Corporation and securing its sustained, competitiveness in a manner consistent with his fiduciary responsibility.
 Shall act with fairness in all his dealings with the Corporation and ensure that his own personal interests do not affect his decisions at the Board level or conflict with the interest of the Corporation.
 Observe confidentiality except in matters already disclosed publicly and ensure the continuing soundness, effectiveness and adequacy of the Corporation's control environment.
 Person who, apart from his fees and shareholdings, is independent of management and free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director of the Corporation.
-Accountabilities Company, shareholders, management and staff.
-Company, shareholders and management.
-Company, shareholders and management.
-Deliverables Formulation of the Corporation's vision, mission, strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Management's performance.
-Shall be able to effectively participate in the deliberations of the Board.
-Shall be able to effectively participate in the deliberations of the Board.
+Accountabilities Company, shareholders, Company, shareholders and Company, shareholders and management and staff. management. management.
+Deliverables Formulation of the Corporation's vision, mission, strategic Shall be able to effectively participate in the deliberations of the Board.
+Shall be able to effectively participate in the deliberations of